amfejosi/Module2Capstone/README.md

 # Module2Capstone

-## Main Topic:
-## Best Areas for AirBnb Investment in Bangkok
+## Main Topic: Best Areas for AirBnb Investment in Bangkok
 <br>
-Analysing which areas have the highest revenue potential based on
+Analysing which areas have the highest revenue potential based on room type, price, occupancy rates, and number of reviews